whyhilde/dot-files/README.md

 cd dot-files && python3 ./install.py
 ```

-> [!INFO]
+> [!info] INFO
 > The installation is complete.
 If you have any problems, read the following section.**

 ## :hammer: POST-INSTALLATION FIXES

 - If you have a NVIDIA graphics card:
-    - Open /etc/mkinitcpio.conf.
+    1. Open `/etc/mkinitcpio.conf`.
-    - In the `MODULES` array add the following modules names:
+    2. In the `MODULES` array add the following modules names:
         - `MODULES=(i915 nvidia nvidia_modeset nvidia_uvm nvidia_drm ...)`
-    - You can then rebuild the initramfs with `sudo mkinitcpio -P`, and reboot.
+    3. You can then rebuild the initramfs with `sudo mkinitcpio -P`, and reboot.

 - If you don't have a NVIDIA graphics card, install the drivers for your graphics card ([Intel](https://wiki.archlinux.org/title/Intel_graphics), [AMD](https://wiki.archlinux.org/title/AMDGPU)).